ispec-inc/terraform-aws-ecs-deploy-pipeline/README.md

-# Terraform AWS ECS DeployLine
+# Terraform AWS ECS Deploy PipeLine

 ## Introduction
 If you have a github repository with Dockerfile, you can use this module to build an ECS that can be accessed from a custom domain.